Mohamed-Aref-1/New-Cairo-Restaurant-and-Cafe-Scraper/README.md

 # New-Cairo-Restaurant-and-Cafe-Scraper

 ## Overview
 This project includes a collection of scripts for web scraping, data extraction, and cleaning.
-The main functionalities are to scrape restaurant and cafe data from Google Maps, clean CSV files by removing non-Latin characters and missing values, and process reviews count columns.
+The main functionalities are scraping restaurant and café data from Google Maps, cleaning CSV files by removing non-Latin characters and missing values, processing the review count columns, and calculating the longitude and latitude of each restaurant as two new derived columns in the CSV file.

 https://github.com/user-attachments/assets/176841d6-33f9-4e5b-9bfc-550e295de7a0